Skip to content

 Architecture and Key Features

-• Industrial Focus: Designed with practical industrial applications in mind.
+• Industrial Focus: Designed with the specific needs of real-world industrial applications in mind.

 Use Cases

-YOLOv6-3.0 is ideal for scenarios where speed is paramount:
+YOLOv6-3.0 is well-suited for scenarios where inference speed is the top priority:

 Learn more about YOLOv6-3.0